HwMex0/S3TakeOver/README.md

     4. Error Occurred: Domains where an error occurred during the check.

-Remember to use this tool responsibly and for educational purposes only
+## Notes

+- This script is for educational purposes only and should not be used to exploit unauthorized systems.
+- Ensure you have the necessary AWS permissions to create and manage S3 buckets.